My unbiased and comprehensive take on retirement planning. Part II.

 You alone are responsible for accumulating enough assets to retire at the time and in the lifestyle of your choosing.
 Make sure you have a positive cash flow into your retirement saving every year.
 Track your expenses and create a budget that will allocate 10% - 15% of income to savings and investing.
-You are lucky if you still have time, perhaps, few years until retirement.
+You are lucky if you still have time, perhaps, a few years until retirement.

 Your retirement lifestyle will be determined primarily by how much you save and invest during your accumulation years, so, don’t delay and add to your saving today.
-Ask your company to automatically send a certain percent of your after-tax earning into a saving account (and not only into 401K).
+Ask your company to automatically send a certain percent of your after-tax earnings into a saving account (and not only into 401K).

 2) Manage your debt